Electricians play a vital role in keeping homes and businesses powered. But working with electricity comes with serious risks.

 - Electric Shock: Electricians often sustain electric shock injuries to their hands, since they use hand tools and power tools to work with wiring and electrical fixtures.
 Electric shock injuries may cause permanent damage, such as tingling sensations, and muscle weakness.
 Electric shocks sometimes cause a condition called compartment syndrome.
 This occurs when limbs swell due to muscle damage, which may compress vital arteries and lead to more serious health issues.

-- Severe Strains and Soft Tissue Damage: The majority of workplace injuries that electricians sustain involve shocks and burns.
-However, electricians are also at risk of harm caused by overexertion and repetitive movements.
+- Severe Strains and Soft Tissue Damage: Electricians are at risk of harm caused by overexertion and repetitive movements.
 They often work in awkward positions and may sustain soft tissue injuries or repetitive stress injuries, requiring time off work or surgery and physical rehabilitation.

 - Mesothelioma: Electricians may be exposed to asbestos when working on older buildings that have asbestos-wrapped wiring or insulation containing asbestos.
 Exposure to asbestos can lead to serious respiratory diseases including mesothelioma, a form of cancer caused by inhaling fine asbestos particles.
 Mesothelioma may develop in the lining of the lungs or the abdomen.
 All types of mesothelioma require chemotherapy and sometimes surgery.